Cosmetic Research Department

 - Research into formulation technologies and application in products

-Research on New Cosmetic Materials Based on Dermatology and Microbiology
+Research on New Cosmetic Ingredients Based on Dermatology and Microbiology

-The Cosmetic Research Department searches for microbial fermentation ingredients that have various physiological effects, including moisturizing, based on dermatology and lactic acid bacteria research.
-Moreover, it develops original substances with enhanced properties using fermentation engineering.
+The Cosmetic Research Department explores Yakult's unique microbial fermentation ingredients that have various physiological effects, including moisturization, based on dermatology and lactic acid bacteria research.
+Moreover, it conducts research using fermentation engineering to enhance the productivity of beneficial substances.

-Yakult's original research that started with founder Minoru Shirota's idea that "lactic acid bacteria function to protect the skin and the mucosa," has led to the creation of original ingredients such as a lactic acid bacteria fermentation extract (Shirota Essence: S.E.) which comprises similar moisturizing agents as those found in the skin.
+Yakult's original research started with founder Minoru Shirota's idea that "lactic acid bacteria function to protect the skin and the mucosa."
+This starting point has led to the creation of original ingredients, such as a lactic acid bacteria fermentation extract (Shirota Essence: S.E.), which comprises similar moisturizing agents as those found in the skin.

 Development of cosmetic ingredients using fermentation technology (jar fermenter)